tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 | Clang `-O2 -march=native` with `Dot` | ~730 | 3 | 20,000x |

 Note that we even get better compile times for TCC and Clang `-O1` than without `Dot`.
+And it really helps with the preliminary PyPy numbers, bringing those up to ~3300x.
 Wow, very nice.
 Great success.

 ### Compiling for training vs inference